DASA-boys/DASA-Bot/README.md

 - `get_statistics_for_all` returns a list of cutoff ranks for all branches under a specified college (using `get_statistics`)
 -  `analysis` returns three lists each containing the names of colleges filtered out by the difference between the user's CRL and college's Round 3 JEE Closing cutoff

-Please note that the code assumes the presence of the `gspread` library and a valid service account JSON file with the appropriate access to the Google Sheet.
+NOTE: The code assumes the presence of the `gspread` library and a valid service account JSON file with the appropriate access to the Google Sheet.